 In 2008 VanAirsdale joined Gawker Media, contributing interviews, commentary and breaking industry news as a Senior Editor at the Hollywood news blog Defamer.
 In 2009, VanAirsdale and his former Defamer comrades resurrected Movieline, a Web-based incarnation of the legendary ’90s movie magazine.
 He served as the site’s editor-in-chief from April 2010 through July 2012, during which time he introduced Movieline’s influential Oscar Index and internationally renowned Consider Uggie campaign.

-VanAirsdale is a former columnist for Esquire.com, and his writings on film have also appeared at The New York Times, The Village Voice, New York Magazine, Bloomberg Businessweek, The Awl, Slate and The Huffington Post among numerous other publications.
-He covered the 2007-08 Oscar race for Vanity Fair‘s awards-season blog Little Gold Men and has also been a guest commentator for CNN, A&E Biography and ABC Radio.
+VanAirsdale is a former columnist for Esquire.com, and his writings have also appeared at The New York Times, The Village Voice, New York Magazine, Bloomberg Businessweek, The Awl, Slate and The Huffington Post among numerous other publications.
+He served as the inaugural blogger for Vanity Fair‘s awards-season site Little Gold Men and has also been a guest commentator for CNN, A&E Biography and ABC Radio.